Augustus, Grand Duke of Oldenburg: Reign

 Augustus succeeded his father, Grand Duke Peter I, to the throne of Oldenburg, and the Principality of Birkenfeld on 21 May 1829.
 Unlike his father, Augustus assumed the title of Grand Duke, and Augustus was thus the first to use the title Grand Duke of Oldenburg.

 As Grand Duke, Augustus was employed in reforming the administration of his small state and showed himself a patriarchal ruler who cared for agriculture, transport, social welfare, art and science.
 Trade flourished along the lower Weser and Jade, and the city of Oldenburg developed into one of Northwestern Germany's cultural centres.

 The Grand Duke however was reluctant to follow popular demands to introduce a constitution for the Grand Duchy.
 Although article 13 of the constitution of the German Confederation obliged Oldenburg to have a constitution, following the advice of his Russian relatives, the Grand Duke again and again postponed the promise of a constitution given in 1830.

 Only as a consequence of the Revolutions of 1848 did the Grand Duke reluctantly give in under pressure from his advisers.
 On 18 February 1849, he signed the Oldenburg constitution which had already been revised by 1852.

 Third marriage

-On 5 May 1831, Augustus married thirdly his second cousin once removed Princess Cecilia of Sweden, a daughter of the deposed King Gustav IV Adolf of Sweden.
+On 5 May 1831, Augustus married thirdly his second cousin once removed Princess Cecilia of Sweden, daughter of the deposed King Gustav IV Adolf of Sweden.
 He had become Grand Duke two years earlier, making her the first Grand Duchess of Oldenburg.

 Augustus and Cecilia had three sons, of which just one, Elimar, survived to adulthood.

 Grand Duchess Cecilia died on 27 January 1844 in Oldenburg.